Home About Work Approach Impact Contact

 Tool design · Scoring logic · Framework mapping · Full development · QA

-The tool runs a 19-question structured intake interview with 9 conditional follow-up questions that activate based on the user’s answers.
-It is conversational by design.
+The tool runs a 20-question structured intake interview with 9 conditional follow-ups that activate based on the stakeholder’s answers.
 Questions surface evidence, observable behaviors, business goals, and constraints, then feed into three independent scoring engines that each evaluate a different dimension of the request.
+All scoring, framework analysis, and verdict logic runs without the AI layer.
+AI mode adds conversational follow-ups and document understanding to a tool that already produces a complete analysis.

 Training Recommendation Score